Tamschi/flourish/flourish/README.md

 Convenient and composable signals for Rust.

+The API design emphasises efficient resource management and performance-aware code without compromising on ease of use at near-zero boilerplate.

 🚧 This is a(n optimisable) proof of concept! 🚧
 🚧 The API is full-featured, but the code is not (much at all) optimised. 🚧